Got an exercise plan? A calendar showing exactly what you need to do when it’s time to exercise makes fitness so much easier.

 My Monthly Planning Process

 - Week-by-week.
-Above I described how I look at each day of the week and how it relates to the one before it and after it.
+Above I described how my exercise plan considers each day of the week and how it relates to the one before it and after it.
 Because I usually do biking on the same day of the week I can look from one week to the next and plan the progression when I’m looking at a whole month.

 - Build 1-2-3.
 I follow a periodization plan, like any good athlete does.
-And yes, I think we’re all athletes.
-That means I build the challenge progressively each week for three weeks and then reduce the intensity in the fourth week each month.
+[And yes, if you do intentional exercise you’re an athlete.]
+This means I build the challenge progressively each week for three weeks and then reduce the intensity in the fourth week each month.

 - Recovery week.
 The fourth week of a four-week cycle is recovery, but I still plan what I’m going to do!
-This week I might try to visit someone else’s yoga class and get out of my own routine or schedule a massage.
+This week I might try to visit someone else’s yoga class and get out of my own routine.
+Maybe I schedule a massage.
 Longer hikes outdoors or new activities like Stand Up Paddle Boarding or rock climbing (my camera man has promised to teach me) fit well here.
 It’s a refreshing way to recharge and use my body in a new way.

 - Goal Focus.
 When I take the time to plan it’s easier to get the change I want by staying very clear on the goal with every workout.
 There’s something to be measured that is so much better than weight or inches.